orchetect/MIDIKit/Examples/Advanced/README.md

 # Advanced Examples

-The examples in this folder are for demonstrating advanced functionality of MIDIKit.
+The examples in this folder are demonstrate advanced functionality of MIDIKit.